 I love a good pie just like the next person, but my heart was set on a cake this time.
 The inspiration of this cake comes from my mom.
 She bakes a delicious apple cake.
 I changed the recipe a little bit to make it more my own, but the taste is pretty close.

-- 1 cup sugar
+- 1 cup Granulated Sugar

-Preheat the oven to 350F and grease a pan.
-Today, I used a traditional 12″ pan.
+- Preheat the oven to 350F and grease a pan.
+I used a traditional 12″ pan.

-Spread 1/3 of the apples on the bottom of the cake mold, creating a layer of apples.
+- Spread 1/3 of the apples on the bottom of the cake mold, creating a layer of apples.
 Add 1/2 of the cake batter and repeat the process again 1 more time and place the remaining third of the apples on top.

-Bake for 60 minutes or until a tester comes out clean.
+- Bake for 60 minutes or until a tester comes out clean.